-In 2004, Ashley II Inc., the current property owner, conducted additional sampling activities at the site, which further characterized the lead and arsenic contamination in soil.
+In 2004, Ashley II of Charleston conducted additional sampling activities at the site.

-EPA has conducted a range of community involvement activities at the Columbia Nitrogen site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
+Following the start of cleanup activities, EPA plans to conduct a range of community involvement activities at the site to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.